aniket91/DataStructures/README.md

 9. Verify if a binary tree is a Binary Search Tree (BST) - BSTVerifier.java
 10. Print BTree in pre order, post order, in order and level order - BTreeTraversal.java
 11. Verify if a string is a rotated palindrome - RotatedPalindrome.java
+12. Print all pairs in a sorted array that sum to M - PairsWithSumFinder.java